GovWell/simple-govwell/README.md

 Technologies:
 - RedwoodJS: RedwoodJS is a full‑stack framework that connects the React web side, the GraphQL API side, and a Prisma‑backed database using a single CLI and an opinionated project structure.
 - React: React is a declarative component library used to build the web application's user interface with JSX and hooks.
+- Tailwind: Tailwind CSS lets you style elements by adding simple class names in your markup (e.g., `p-4` for padding, `flex` for layout), so you can design without writing custom CSS.
 - GraphQL: GraphQL is a typed query language and runtime that lets the web side fetch exactly the data it needs from the API via a well‑defined schema.
 - Prisma: Prisma is a type‑safe ORM that defines the data model, applies database migrations, and generates a client for database access in the API.
 - SQLite: SQLite is a lightweight embedded relational database used for local development, stored at `api/db/dev.db`.